AkshatShuklaDesk/AkshatShuklaDesk/README.md

-- 👋 Hi, I’m @AkshatShuklaDesk
+👋 Hi, I’m Akshat Shukla
-- 👀 I’m interested in Coding.
+💻 Developer passionate about coding and problem-solving
-- 🌱 I’m currently at Amazon as an Associate @ ML Data Operations.
+🚀 Associate — ML Data Operations @ Amazon
-- 📫 How to reach me mail me.
+📫 Feel free to connect via email

 <!---
 AkshatShuklaDesk/AkshatShuklaDesk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.